 Growing up in Silicon Valley, I developed an interest in computing and cybersecurity from a fairly young age.(1) I’ve noticed that this is a fairly uncommon interest among colleagues and students.
-I’ve listed here a few simple steps toward a more secure computing existence (these are also important considerations for mobile devices, like tablets and phones).
+I’ve listed here a few simple steps toward a more secure (and private) computing existence (these are also important considerations for mobile devices, like tablets and phones).

 - If you didn’t go looking for it, don’t install it.